abielinsky/ServerSideCA/README.md

-This is a sample project that demonstrates how to use PHP, HTML, and SQL together to build a simple web application.
+This is a sample project that demonstrates how to use `PHP, HTML, and SQL` together to build a simple web application.
-The application allows users to create and manage tasks using a MySQL database.
+The application allows users to create and manage tasks using a MySQL database table.

 ## <a href="#" class="button big">Getting Starter</a>